hbkworld/streaming-spec/axes.md

 The meta information describes a stream or signal and tells how to interprete the measured data of a signal.

 For both, there is a header telling the signal id, the data belongs to.
 If the data is related to the stream or device, the signal id is 0.
+In addition, this header contains length information.
+If the content is not understood, the parser can step to the next header and proceed with processing.
+This is usefull if the stream contains stuff, the client is not aware of.

 #### Stream Specific Meta Information